How forgiveness saved my life

 Not my body.

 I can only speculate about what her real problem was.
 Though she must have been suffered a lot.

-I found out that she was born in times of war in eastern Europe.
+I found out that she was born in times of war in Eastern Europe.
 Many women were raped by soldiers at that time.
-She could have been a child of a raped women, violated herself or maybe both.
+She could have been a child of a raped woman, violated herself or maybe both.
 She probably saw horrible things and lived under awful circumstances.